xorbitsai/xorbits/doc/source/getting_started/pandas.rst

 This is a short introduction to :code:`xorbits.pandas` which is originated from pandas' quickstart.

-Customarily, we import as follows:
+Customarily, we import and init as follows:

 .. ipython:: python

+   import xorbits
    import xorbits.numpy as np
    import xorbits.pandas as pd
+   xorbits.init()

 Object creation
 ---------------